pwhittlesea/pwhittlesea.github.com/content/posts/2025-02-19-10-years-frameworks/index.md

 I had a passion for the craft of software engineering; how could we build pipelines and use the tools available to ensure that when we shipped software, we knew it worked.

 Now, I'm Lead Architect for [Cirium](https://www.cirium.com/), and I spend my days designing enterprise solutions which span the whole business.
-I'm not supposed to write software anymore, but sometimes I need a break from Excel spreadsheets and Teams calls; so I crack out my IDE and pick up my passion project - A real-time Kafka-based application framework.
+I'm not supposed to write software anymore, but sometimes I need a break from Excel spreadsheets and Teams calls; so I crack out my {{< term "IDE" >}} and pick up my passion project - A real-time Kafka-based application framework.

 ## What do I mean by 'Application Framework'?